Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Results

 Next, we describe the mathematical background underlying the instability toward the stripe phase.
-Focusing on the relative magnitudes of the matrix elements of $\mathsf{M}(\qst)$, we numerically find that $\epsilon_1(\qst)\approx 1-M_{11}(\qst)$ provides a good approximation especially in the large $\AM$ region, as shown in Fig.~\ref{fig:schematic_FS}(b).
-To further clarify the origin of $M_{11}$, we decompose $M_{11}$ into contributions from each FS as $M_{11}=M^{+}_{11}+M^{-}_{11}$ based on the definition of $M_{11}$ in Eq.~\eqref{eq:def_M} and show them in Fig.~\ref{fig:schematic_FS}(c).
-The solid red and dashed blue lines shows contributions from the inner ($\lambda = +$) and outer ($\lambda = -$) FSs for $\qst$, respectively.
+Focusing on the relative magnitudes of the matrix elements of $\mathsf{M}(\qst)$, we numerically find that $\epsilon_1(\qst)\approx 1-M_{11}(\qst)$ provides a good approximation especially in the large $\AM$ region, as shown in Fig.~\ref{fig:schematic_FS}(a).
+To further clarify the origin of $M_{11}$, we decompose $M_{11}$ into contributions from each FS as $M_{11}=M^{+}_{11}+M^{-}_{11}$ based on the definition of $M_{11}$ in Eq.~\eqref{eq:def_M} and show them in Fig.~\ref{fig:schematic_FS}(b).
+The solid red and dashed blue lines show contributions from the inner ($\lambda = +$) and outer ($\lambda = -$) FSs for $q_{\mathrm{st}}$, respectively.
 While $M^{+}_{11}$ decreases monotonically, $M^{-}_{11}$ behaves nonmonotonically as a function of $\AM$.
-This nonmonotonic behavior characterizes $\epsilon_1$ in Fig.~\ref{fig:schematic_FS}(b), inducing its sign change, namely the reentrant structure of the stripe phase.
-To elucidate this $\AM$ dependence of $M_{11}^{\pm}$, Figs.~\ref{fig:schematic_FS}(d) and \ref{fig:schematic_FS}(e) show the integrand of $M^{\pm}_{11}$ as a function of $\phi_{\bm{k}}$, after the summation over the Matsubara frequencies.
-Note that the integrand is symmetric with respect to $\phi_{\bm{k}}=\pi$, reflecting the mirror symmetry of the FSs in Fig.~\ref{fig:schematic_FS}(a).
-Thus, we show it only for $0\le\phi_{\bm{k}}\le\pi$.
-We also show the momentum dependence of $M^{\pm}_{11}$ in Figs.~\ref{fig:schematic_FS}(f) and \ref{fig:schematic_FS}(g), where $\qst$ and $-\Qheli$ are respectively indicated by the dotted green and purple line.
+This nonmonotonic behavior characterizes $\epsilon_1$ in Fig.~\ref{fig:schematic_FS}(a), inducing its sign change, namely the reentrant structure of the stripe phase.
+To elucidate this $\AM$ dependence of $M_{11}^{\pm}$, Figs.~\ref{fig:schematic_FS}(c) and \ref{fig:schematic_FS}(d) show the integrand of $M^{\pm}_{11}$ as a function of $\phi_{\bm{k}}$, after the summation over the Matsubara frequencies.
+Because of the mirror symmetry, we show it only for $0\le\phi_{\bm{k}}\le\pi$.
+We also show the momentum dependence of $M^{\pm}_{11}$ in Figs.~\ref{fig:schematic_FS}(e) and \ref{fig:schematic_FS}(f), where $q_{\mathrm{st}}$ and $-Q$ are respectively indicated by the dotted green and purple lines.
+Figure~\ref{fig:schematic_FS}(g) schematically shows relation between the deformed FSs and the Cooper pairs with $q_{\mathrm{st}}$.
+Positions of pairings are estimated by peaks in Fig.~\ref{fig:schematic_FS}(d).

-In the following two paragraphs, we analyze the stripe phase for $\AM=2\Tc$ and $\AM=4\Tc$ separately, and reveal each pairing mechanism and how $\qst$ is determined, based on the above results.

-For $\AM=2\Tc$, the pairing with $\qst$ is dominated by the electrons on the inner FS around $\phi_{\bm{k}}=0$ and $\pi$ [Fig.~\ref{fig:schematic_FS}(d)], where the FS deforms toward the $-k_x$ direction.
-In this case, $M^{+}_{11}$ is sufficiently large compared with $M^{-}_{11}$ that the $\bm{q}$ dependence of $M_{11}$ is primarily governed by $M^{+}_{11}$ [Fig.~\ref{fig:schematic_FS}(f)].
-As a result, $\qst$ is optimized at the peak of $M^+_{11}$, which is deviated from $-\Qheli$.